SattamAltwaim/SaSOKE/README.md

 Down t5 models via `sh prepare/prepare_t5.sh`.
 Note that this aims to avoid errors caused by the default config.

 ### Language Model
 We use mBart-large-cc25, which can be downloaded [here](https://drive.google.com/drive/folders/1GnaHrI0PC4ZRr-GK3FS2GXcQwlrpA5Gi?usp=sharing).
-Put the chekpoint into `deps/mbart-h2s-csl-phoenix`
+Put the files into `deps/mbart-h2s-csl-phoenix`

 ## Decoupled Tokenizer